 - 1. "Excused Absence or Valid Excuse" means: - a. an absence resulting from: - i.
-Illness, which may be either mental or physical; - ii. death of family member; - iii. an approved school activity; or - iv. any other reason established by the district as valid. - In determining whether to pre-approve an extended absence of a student as a valid excuse, the district shall approve the absence if the district determines that the absence will not adversely impact the student's education. - 2.
+Illness, which may be either mental or physical (the school may not require documentation from a medical professional to substantiate the illness); - ii.
+Mental or behavioral health of the school-age child; - iii. death of family member; - iv. an approved school activity; or - v. any other reason established by the district as valid. - 1.
+In determining whether to pre-approve an extended absence of a student as a valid excuse, the district shall approve the absence if the district determines that the absence will not adversely impact the student's education. - 2.
 A "valid excuse" does not include a parent acknowledgement of an absence for a reason other than those stated above unless the Board of Education has specifically permitted absence for that reason. - b.
 An absence for attendance at a scheduled family event or a scheduled proactive visit to a health care provider if the parent submits a written statement at least one school day before the scheduled absence and if the student agrees to make up course work for the missed days according to District or school policy.
 (See Policy GCE section "Parent rights regarding student absences".) - c. an absence permitted by a student's: - i. individualized education program; or - ii.
 Section 504 accommodation plan.

-''' Utah Code § 53G-6-201(9) (2020)

-Utah Code § 53G-6-803(5) (2020) '''
+Utah Code § 53G-6-201(10) (2021) Utah Code § 53G-6-205 (2021) Utah Code § 53G-6-803(5) (2020)

-2. "Home School" means a school comprised of one or more students officially excused from compulsory public school attendance under this policy and Utah Code § 53G-6-204.
+"Home School" means a school comprised of one or more students officially excused from compulsory public school attendance under this policy and Utah Code § 53G-6-204.